deconf/Analytics-Insights/readme.txt

 * New Features:
 	*
 * Bug Fixes:
-	* switch to get_sites while maintaining compatibility with older WP Installs
+	* switch to get_sites() while maintaining compatibility with older WP installs
 	* fix for multisite installs, Properties/Views Settings list was not properly displayed on PHP7

 = 4.9.3.2 =